UniversalDependencies/docs/treebanks/en_ewt/index.md

 <ul>
   <li>Int
     <ul>
-      <li>ADV: when, how, why, where, whenever, ever, wherever, however, were, y</li>
+      <li>ADV: how, why, where, when, ever, whenever, Wherever, however, were, y</li>
       <li>DET: what, which, whatever</li>
       <li>PRON: what, which, who, whom, whatever, whose, who's, Wtf, ever, waht</li>
+      <li>SCONJ: when, how, where, why, whenever, wherever</li>
     </ul>
   </li>
 </ul>